Diversity & Inclusion Policy: The 10 policies your organization needs

-Rachael Wilson, Managing Director of EW Group, sets out the 10 equality and diversity policies businesses should consider for diversity and inclusion.
+Roxane Lavanchy, Internal Diversity and Inclusion Consultant at EW Group sets out the top equality and diversity policies businesses should consider for diversity and inclusion.

 Systemic inclusion starts with robust policies.
 A full suite of inclusive company policies is a must for creating a culture of equity and belonging.
-The business case is clear — businesses that proactively address diversity and inclusion in their policy-making are coming out on top, both in terms of financial performance and employee engagement and retention.
+The business case is clear — businesses that take an anticipatory approach to diversity and inclusion in their policymaking are coming out on top, both in terms of employee engagement and retention, productivity, and financial performance.

-At EW Group, we work closely with our clients to review the inclusiveness of their policies, as well as identifying policy areas that need to be developed or strengthened.
+At EW Group, we work closely with our clients to review the inclusiveness of their policies and identify policy areas that need to be developed or strengthened.
 Through a collaborative approach working with HR teams, senior leadership, staff working groups and more, we consult with staff on how effectively existing policies are brought to life to ensure employee issues and concerns are addressed satisfactorily.

 We know that no two organizations are the same so each will need a different suite of diversity policies, tailored to their unique business.
-As a starting point, we’ve put together our top 10 policies that will provide the foundations for an inclusive workplace and culture:
+As a starting point, we’ve put together the top diversity policies we think will provide the foundations for an inclusive workplace and culture:

 - Diversity & Inclusion Policy